magnus-nagarro/Ad-blocker-Raspberry-Ui/readme.md

 You can export the links here too.
 A text file with all links will be created and opend so you can device where you want to save it.

-There's currently no fuction to import links via textfiles!
+There's currently no function to import links via text files!

 On the TableFrame you can search current blocked links.
 Also there's the opportunity tho delete some of these links.
 To delete links, select the row and press the delete button.
 The link is now deleted from the database.